shrekuu/simple-backup-all-mysql-databases/readme.md

 ---

-### Backup all user created database to current directory which name is current datetime(format example:2016-10-28-21:23)
+### Backup all user-created databases to a directory which name is current datetime(format example:2016-10-28-21:23)

 You need to enter MySQL credentials for the `interactive` versions.